Home » Breakfast » Blueberry Zucchini Bread With Lemon Glaze

 Whisk together flour, baking powder, baking soda, lemon zest, and salt in a medium sized bowl and set aside.

-In another bowl or large measuring cup, whisk together the butter, yogurt, eggs, remaining 1/2 cup + 2 tablespoons of sugar, vanilla, and lemon juice until combined.
+In another bowl or large measuring cup, whisk together the melted butter, yogurt, eggs, remaining 1/2 cup + 2 tablespoons of sugar, vanilla, and lemon juice until combined.

 Once the zucchini is done draining for 30 minutes, use some paper towels, and press as much additional water out as possible.
 I ended up with 1/2 cup of water removed.